We believe in sharing our stories and inspiring others.

 New live-in service in Bundaberg offers path to recovery

-A purpose-built 28-bed centre providing specialist alcohol and other drug treatment for the Wide Bay community officially opened on 26 May 2025.
-Funded by Queensland Health, the new Bundaberg adult residential rehabilitation and withdrawal service will be operated by Lives Lived Week, offering comprehensive support to individuals aged 18 and over experiencing problematic substance use.
+A purpose-built 28-bed centre providing specialist alcohol and other drug treatment for the Wide Bay community officially opened on 26 March 2025.
+Funded by Queensland Health, the new Bundaberg adult residential rehabilitation and withdrawal service will be operated by Lives Lived Well, offering comprehensive support to individuals aged 18 and over experiencing problematic substance use.

 read more